FurryGamesIndex/games/doc/tags.en.md

 - `mods` This is a mods for a game
 - `unpublished` The game has not been released, usually the Demo version has been released, but the author deleted and announced that the official version will be released in the future.
 Or the reputable author announced the upcoming game
 - `outside-furry-fandom` Indicate that the game is a work born outside the furry fandom
+- `not-only-furry-topic` Indicate that topic of the game is not (or not noly) a furry things.
+This tag should not be added when the furries occupy the majority of the main characters; if the furries are only a small part of the main characters (such as a multi-racial world where the furries are only one of them), when the topic of the game have emphasized that furries race is in a special status, such as the grudges of the furries race and other races (such as humankinds), do not add this tag and if there is no special emphasis on the speciality of the furries race (that is, the race can be replaced by The other), you should add this tag.
+Not to be confused with misc:outside-furry-fandom.
 - `geographical` Game publishers implement overly different services in different regions
 - `online` The game includes online functions, such as paid purchase points, online ranking system, etc.
 - `centralized` The main function of the game depends on a centralized server and the server cannot be deployed by the player.
 This means that if the game service provider shuts down the server, the game is likely to be no longer playable.
 (Not meant to bundle genuine verification systems like steam or itch.io)